mmomtchev/geosub/README.md

 Bands can be selected either by id or by a substring of the description.

-NOAA's GRIB2s use 0-360 longitudes all aspects of which are handled correctly by GDAL >= 3.4.0 as per the GRIB2 specification.
+NOAA's *GRIB2s* use 0-360 longitudes all aspects of which are handled correctly by GDAL >= 3.4.0 as per the *GRIB2* specification.

-NOAA's NetCDF also use 0-360 longitudes, which is allowed by the NetCDF specifications, but these being atypical, they are not yet fully supported and subwindows cannot be extracted - NetCDF bands are to be downloaded as a whole.
+NOAA's *NetCDFs* also use 0-360 longitudes, which is allowed by the *NetCDF* specifications, but it is excluded by the NetCDF Climate and Forecast Metadata Conventions.
+Without being completely invalid, these files are not standards-compliant either and they are not yet fully supported which means that subwindows cannot be extracted - NetCDF bands are to be downloaded as a whole.
+Maybe a future version will allow it - especially since *NetCDF* allows for a more efficient reading of a subwindow without downloading the whole band.

 ## From a Node.js application